ChronoCoders/linkedin-cleaner/README.md

 ### 1. Export Your LinkedIn Connections

-1. Go to LinkedIn Settings & Privacy
+1. Go to LinkedIn Settings and Privacy
-2. Data Privacy > Get a copy of your data
+2. Data Privacy - Get a copy of your data
-3. Select "Connections" and download CSV
+3. Select Connections and download CSV

 ### 2. Configure Filters

-Copy `config.example.toml` to `config.toml` and customize keywords:
+Copy config.example.toml to config.toml and customize keywords:

 ```toml
 [filters]